 Applying for Pre-Kindergarten

-Families can pick up an application form from their neighbourhood school or click here for a PDF version.
-Applications are accepted beginning the first week of January for the new school year.
+Applications are accepted beginning the second week of January for the new school year.

 For further information, contact the Principal or Vice Principal at your neighbourhood school.